ReagentX/imessage-exporter/imessage-exporter/README.md

         If omitted, the default directory is ~/Library/Messages/chat.db

 -r, --attachment-root <path/to/attachments>
-        Specify an optional custom path to look for attachments in.
+        Specify an optional custom path to look for attachments in (macOS only).
         Only use this if attachments are stored separately from the database's default location.
         The default location is ~/Library/Messages/Attachments